mishhuang/mishhuang/README.md

 Hiya ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Michelle Huang
 ======================================================================================================================================

-Software Engineer at Skyward IT Solutions
+Software Engineer · AI Systems & Infrastructure
 ------------------------------------------------

-I'm a Software Engineer at Skyward IT Solutions building production AI systems and leading technical initiatives.
-I architect AI agents, design data pipelines, and engineer infrastructure that powers real-world applications.
+I'm a Software Engineer specializing in production AI systems and ML infrastructure.
+I architect AI agents, build data pipelines, and engineer GPU compute environments from multi-agent orchestration down to CUDA kernel optimization.

 **What I'm building:**
-Production AI agents with conversational interfaces and enterprise integrations Scalable data pipelines processing documents with LLM evaluation frameworks CI/CD automation and distributed systems (Redis, AWS, Docker) Tools and orchestration systems that make AI agents work together
+Production AI agents with conversational interfaces and enterprise integrations Document pipelines with LLM evaluation frameworks and RAG CI/CD automation and cloud infrastructure
+Multi-agent orchestration and custom inference infrastructure GPU kernel programming and ML inference optimization

 **My background:**
 Switched from healthcare/medicine to software engineering, bringing a unique perspective on human-centered design.
-With degrees in Computer Science and Physiology/Neurobiology, I approach technology through the lens of "how will people actually use this?"
+Dual degrees in Computer Science and Physiology/Neurobiology, with a background in healthcare, I approach technology through the lens of "how will people actually use this?"

 * 🌍  I'm based in the Washington, DC area
 * ✉️  You can contact me at [mhuang987@gmail.com](mailto:mhuang987@gmail.com)
-* 🧠  I'm learning about AI development
+* 🧠  Currently building AI infrastructure and exploring small language models & custom inference
 * ⚡  I have a soft spot for sharks...
 My next life goal is to dive with whale sharks

 ## 💻 Tech Stack: